MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/support/known-issues.md

 ## Installer

-- When installing Windows Admin Center using your own certificate, if you copy the thumbprint from the certificate manager Microsoft Management Center (MMC) tool, when you pase it, [it contains an invalid character at the beginning](https://support.microsoft.com/help/2023835/certificate-thumbprint-displayed-in-mmc-certificate-snap-in-has-extra).
+- When you install Windows Admin Center using your own certificate, if you copy the thumbprint from the certificate manager Microsoft Management Center (MMC) tool, when you paste it, [it contains an invalid character at the beginning](https://support.microsoft.com/help/2023835/certificate-thumbprint-displayed-in-mmc-certificate-snap-in-has-extra).
 As a workaround, enter the first character of the thumbprint, then copy and paste the characters that come after the first.

 - Windows Admin Center doesn't support ports lower than 1024.
 In service mode, you can optionally configure port 80 to redirect to your specified port.

 ## General

 - Self-signed certificates accessed on `https://localhost:[port]` can cause the Microsoft Edge and Google Chrome browsers to block Windows Admin Center.
-When this happens, you may see an error message that says your connection isn't private.
+When you're blocked, you should see an error message that says your connection isn't private.
 To resolve this issue, update Windows Admin Center to the latest version.

-- Using certain versions of extensions with earlier versions of Windows Admin Center may result in icons not displaying properly.
+- Using certain versions of extensions with earlier versions of Windows Admin Center can result in icons not displaying properly.
 To resolve this issue, update to the latest version of Windows Admin Center

-- In the 1910.2 release of Windows Admin Center, you may not be able to connect to Hyper-V servers on specific hardware.
+- In the 1910.2 release of Windows Admin Center, you can't connect to Hyper-V servers on specific hardware.
 To resolve this issue, either [download the previous version](https://aka.ms/wacprevious) or try updating to the latest version.

-- If you have Windows Admin Center installed as a heavily used gateway on Windows Server 2016, the service may crash with an error in the event log that contains `Faulting application name: sme.exe` and `Faulting module name: WsmSvc.dll`.
-This error is because of a bug that we've fixed as of Windows Server 2019.
+- If you have Windows Admin Center installed as a heavily used gateway on Windows Server 2016, the service can crash and display an error in the event log that contains `Faulting application name: sme.exe` and `Faulting module name: WsmSvc.dll`.
+This error happens because of a bug that we've fixed as of Windows Server 2019.
 However, we've also release a patch for Windows Server 2016 to address this issue in the February 2019 cumulative update, [KB4480977](https://www.catalog.update.microsoft.com/Search.aspx?q=4480977).

 - If you have Windows Admin Center installed as a gateway and your connection list appears to be corrupted, follow these steps: